open-coffee/example-projects/starter-discovery-example/README.md

 http://localhost:8080/filtered
 ```

+On `/filtered` you see only applications that can be accessed with
+the role `SPECIAL`, that is why there is no application listed.
+Because the `Discovery Sever` have the role `COFFEENET-ADMIN`.

 ## Development Profile

-Just start this application and see the mocked applications "registered"
+Just start this application and see the mocked applications
-at the "service discovery server"
+"registered" at the "service discovery server"

 ```
 http://localhost:8080  or
 http://localhost:8080/filtered
 ```

+In development mode the mock is not so intelligent to
+filter the applications, so you always see all of them.